FCJ-DNTU/000076-cdk-basic-2/content/_index.md

 - Use CDK to create a basic application architecture using API Gateway, Elastic Load Balancer, Elastic Container Service, and Lambda.
 - Create nested stack using CDKHere is the architecture that we would build:

-Here is the architecture that we would build:
+Here is the architecture that CDK would build:
 ![CDKAdvanceArcg](/images/1-introduction/CDKAdvanceArch.png)

 #### Content